 At the most well-run companies, CEOs and CFOs are attached at the hip to the point that the line between the two has blurred.
 Now, you need to build a strong relationship by working in lockstep on strategic decision-making.

 Build the CEO-CFO Relationship Around Storytelling

 Financial executives can strengthen their relationships with CEOs by focusing on storytelling.
 Your financial expertise will always be a necessity, but managing financial statements and maintaining cash flow forecasts in Excel won’t strengthen your relationship with the CEO.
-Being able to translate financial data into strategic business insights will.
+Being able to translate financial data into strategic business insights and in-depth cash flow analyses will.

 “More than a few CEOs . . . have shared with me that they value a CFO’s ability to tell a story far more than their ability to number-crunch.”

 According to Jack McCullough, president of The CFO Leadership Council, “More than a few CEOs . . . have shared with me that they value a CFO’s ability to tell a story far more than their ability to number-crunch.”
-He says that CFOs need to “bring the numbers to life in a way that enhances understanding” and provides actionable insights for business leaders.
+What makes a good CFO is to “bring the numbers to life in a way that enhances understanding” and provide actionable insights for business leaders.